jhui/jhui.github.io/_posts/2017-03-18-Deep-learning-tutorial.markdown

 ### Testing the model

 I strongly recommend you to implement a linear regression model that interests you.
-A lot of issues occur in a complex model will also show up in a simple model.
-With a complex model, you treat it as a black box.
-Many actions are purely random guesses.
-Working with a model designed by yourself, you create better scenarios to test your theories and develop a better insight in DL.
+By working with a simple model, you can create scenarios to test your theories and develop a better insight in DL.
+A real model is often too hard to trouble shoot to develop such insight.

 So, let Pieter train the system.
 ```